Hollow Twig Wingia Moth

 |Species:||Hollow Twig Wingia Moth (Hemibela hemicalypta)|

-Thank you Ken Harris for identifying this species for us
+Thank you Ken Harris for identifying and Prof Victor W Fazio III for confirming the id of this species for us

 General Species Information: